What Is Accrued Interest? Everything You Should Know

 Is accrued interest good or bad?

 Accrued interest isn’t necessarily a bad or good thing.
 If someone borrows money, they may not enjoy paying accrued interest, but it is a part of their lending agreement.
-On the other hand, if someone earns accrued interest on investments or savings, they’ll probably be pretty happy about it.
+On the other hand, if someone earns accrued interest on investments or savings, they’ll probably consider it a good thing.

 Why do I have to pay accrued interest?